One of the most threatened Lory species.

 This year an article was published about this subject in "Bird Conservation International".
 This article was sent to me by Jan Roger van Oosten.
 Because of the length of this article I will give you a summary.

 The Ultramarine Lory is one of the most threatened lory species.
 Once, it was probably distributed throughout the whole Marquesas Archipelago.
-Today it almost only exists on the very small island of Ua Huka.
+Today it exists almost only on the very small island of Ua Huka.

 Based on fossil records, it can be concluded that before people inhabited these islands this lory species was distributed across the whole archipelago (Steadman 1989).

 After the first colonists arrived the numbers decreased rapidly.
-In the seventies counts were made (by Holyoak and Tribault); they supplied the following figures: On Nuku Hiva between 40 and 150 birds in 1972, on Ua Pou 250-350 pairs in 1975, on Ua Huka 200-250 pairs in 1975.
+In the 1970s counts were made (by Holyoak and Tribault); they supplied the following figures: On Nuku Hiva between 40 and 150 birds in 1972, on Ua Pou 250-350 pairs in 1975, on Ua Huka 200-250 pairs in 1975.
 The birds on Ua Huka were descendants from two birds introduced from Ua Pou in 1941 (inbreeding does not have any influence).
 During the latest research in 1988 (Tribault) and 1991 (Seitre and Seitre) it showed that the Ultramarine Lory which had occurred on both Nuku Huva and Ua Pou, had disappeared almost completely.

 This led to a protection programme being developed in 1990.
 Looking at previous results the decision was made to reintroduce this lory onto another island.